SatelliteSimulators/AVHRR_based_satellite_simulators/README_CLARA.md

-# CLARA-A2
+# CLARA
-# satellite product simulator for the CLARA-A2 CDR
+# satellite product simulator for the CLARA-A2 and CLARA-A3 CDRs
 #
 # 16/12-2019